OffchainLabs/arbitrum-classic/docs/AVM_Specification.md

 - Aux Stack: a Stack that provides auxiliary storage;
 - Register: a mutable storage cell that can hold a single Value;
 - Static: an immutable Value that is initialized when the VM is created;
+- ArbGas Remaining: an Integer holding the amount of ArbGas that can be consumed before an Error is generated;
 - Error Codepoint: a Codepoint that is meant to be used in response to an Error.

 When a VM is initialized, it is in an extensive state.
-The Data Stack, Aux Stack, Register, and Error Codepoint are initialized to None, None, None, and the Codepoint (0, 0, 0), respectively.
+The Data Stack, Aux Stack, Register, ArbGas Remaining, and Error Codepoint are initialized to None, None, None, MaxUint256, and the Codepoint (0, 0), respectively.
 The entity that creates the VM supplies the initial values of the Current Codepoint and Static.

 ## Hashing a VM State